andyatkinson/andyatkinson.github.io/postgresql-tips.md

 title: PostgreSQL Tips, Tricks, and Tuning
 ---

-This page has blog posts and learning resources related to the PostgreSQL database.
+This page has blog posts and learning resources from my experience using the PostgreSQL database.

-This page isn't maintained frequently was was created mostly from 2018-2022.
-Some of this content made it into my Postgres book, where it is more accurate and organized.
+Some of the content here made it into my Postgres book, where it's more accurate and organized.
 Please consider purchasing a copy, which helps support my future writing endeavors on Postgres!

 {% include promo-box-book.html %}